 We started Radio Free Bay Ridge on a lark one evening in 2017 when Rachel, a local activist, asked on Facebook if anyone wanted to start a podcast about Bay Ridge.
 Dan decided sure, why not, and replied.
 We really didn’t know what we were getting into.
 After a few meetings over coffee, and a few scrappy early recording sessions with just a laptop mic in a guest bedroom, we’d started our own podcast.
 Dan and Rachel were soon joined by Dan’s wife Mary and one of our first listeners, Erik Shell, to form a team of burgeoning local political podcasters.
-Have a look below to learn a bit more about the Radio Free Bay Ridge hosts and staff… and by the way, feel free to contact us if you want to get involved!
+Along the way, we also worked with local issue experts, like our transit correspondent Brian Hedden.
+Our team is constantly changing, so take a look below to learn a bit more about the Radio Free Bay Ridge family… and by the way, feel free to contact us if you want to get involved!
 This platform is as much for you as it is for us!

 Meet the Team

 In addition to his work editing and co-hosting the podcast, Dan ran The Ambrose Light satirical blog, which pokes fun at the ridiculousness of small-town politics in the neighborhood.
 He often volunteers as a videographer for local events, protests, and political campaigns.
 His background is in technology, urban planning, architecture, and historic preservation.
 He spends whatever free time he has avidly reading and researching, obsessing over tea, and playing with the studio’s cat (an adopted stray).
 His favorite episode so far is our deep-dive into how hyper-local nativism surfaces in political discussions and speech.

 Cultural Correspondent and Production Manager, Radio Free Bay Ridge